Michael-Brodsky/OCR/README.md

 and Adobe continually get the focus, including the mousepointer, and users are still not able to perform any other tasks while the process runs.

-Currently, the libraries and UI applications have only been tested on Windows 10 and 11, 64 bit implementations.
-The UI apps require that a setup procedure be run prior to use.
+Currently, the libraries and applications have only been tested on Windows 10 and 11, 64 bit implementations.
+The apps require that a setup procedure be run prior to use.
 The setup checks for and installs any dependencies, creates a simple file system and configures the app to run in host computer's environment.
-The UI apps also come with sample source files and a demo program that reads and catalogs them.
+The apps also come with sample source files and a demo program that reads and catalogs them.

+Any database server that MS Access is able to establish an ODBC connection with can be used for back end data storage, including other Access databases, SQL Server, Azure and dBase.
+The demo program includes a simple local table that illustrates how files are cataloged and a form to view and manage the catalog.